Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 3 - Fatal Mistakes.md

 **PLAYER ACTION:**
 >Do any of you peek out beyond the bags of goods?

 Looking out you see a magnificently lush, green garden with an assortment of flora growing from every corner.
 There is a big metallic gate up ahead.
 Peering out a little more you see can't seem to see anyone else.
 You notice on the floor the remnants of a teleportation spell, it seems the driver has dropped the shipment off and headed back.
-You assume he also dealt with the guard as there's a tiny big of ash by the teleportation circle.
+You assume he also dealt with the guard as there's a tiny bit of ash by the teleportation circle.
 Thus, leaving just the four of you plus Mok and this cart of silk.

 **PLAYER ACTION:**
 > Do you get out and checkout the gate or stay still?